vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 In addition to the mandatory bridge network, if your vCenter Server environment includes multiple networks, you can direct different types of traffic to different networks.

-- You can direct the traffic between the virtual container host, container VMs, and the internet to a specific network by specifying the `public-network` option.
-If you do not specify the `public-network` option, the virtual container host uses the default VM Network for public network traffic.
+- You can direct the traffic between the virtual container host, container VMs, and the internet to a specific network by specifying the `external-network` option.
+If you do not specify the `external-network` option, the virtual container host uses the default VM Network for external network traffic.
 - You can direct traffic between ESXi hosts, vCenter Server, and the virtual container host to a specific network by specifying the `--management-network` option.
-If you do not specify the `--management-network` option, the virtual container host uses the public network for management traffic.
+If you do not specify the `--management-network` option, the virtual container host uses the external network for management traffic.
 - You can designate a specific network for use by the Docker API by specifying the `--client-network` option.
-If you do not specify the `--client-network` option, the Docker API uses the public network.
+If you do not specify the `--client-network` option, the Docker API uses the external network.
 - You can designate a specific network for container VMs to use by specifying the `--container-network` option.
 Containers use this network if the container developer runs `docker run` or `docker create` with the `--net` option when they run or create a container.
 This option requires a distributed port group that must exist before you run `vic-machine create`.
 You cannot use the same distributed port group that you use for the bridge network.
 You can provide a descriptive name for the network, for use by Docker.
 If you do not specify a descriptive name, Docker uses the vSphere network name.
 For example, the descriptive name appears as an available network in the output of `docker info`.

 This example deploys a virtual container host with the following configuration: